 Fort Wayne, Indiana takes great steps in including individuals with special abilities in all activities.
-From the events Turnstone is helping to host to Indiana's first boundless playground there is something for everyone to take part in and enjoy.
-Many of Fort Wayne's great attractions also host sensory-friendly events or activities perfect for those who need a manageable degree of sensory stimuli.
+From the events Turnstone helps host to Indiana's first boundless playground, there is something for everyone to take part in and enjoy.
+Many of Fort Wayne's great attractions also host sensory-friendly events or activities, perfect for those who need a manageable degree of sensory stimuli.

 Sensory-Friendly Activities in Fort Wayne, Indiana